Medical and Clinical Laboratory Technicians

 See all Health Science Careers.

 The medical profession relies heavily on those who work "behind the scenes."
-Although they are not as prominent to the public as nurses or doctors, medical laboratory technicians are an integral part of the medical and science community, preparing and performing tests to detect, analyze, diagnose an ...
+Although they are not as prominent to the public as nurses or doctors, medical laboratory technicians are an integral part of the medical and science community, preparing and performing tests to detect, analyze, diagnose and treat diseases.